 Step 1 Import Amazon Music Tracks to NoteBurner

-Launch NoteBurner Amazon Music Converter.
+Launch NoteBurner Amazon Music Converter and choose the "Record songs from Amazon Music App" option.
 Then drag and drop your songs or playlists from Amazon Music app to NoteBurner.

 Step 2 Choose Output Format for Amazon Music

-Click the Setting button on NoteBurner, choose output format, output path, and so on.
+Click the Settings button on NoteBurner, choose output format, output path, and so on.

 Step 3 Download Amazon Music Offline